On this page:

 Release from Residency Requirement: Commuter Status and Off-Campus Housing

-A commuter student is a student who lives with his/her parents or legal guardians in the local community (within approximately 30 miles of campus).
+A commuter student is a student who lives with their parents or legal guardians at their permanent address in the local community (within approximately 30 miles of campus).

 Gettysburg College has a four-year residency requirement that is outlined in detail in the Housing License Agreement.
 For details regarding any possible exceptions to this requirement please see the “Exceptions to the four-year residency requirement” section of the Housing License Agreement.